-When operating in rocky conditions with rubber bumpers installed in the lifter wheel struts, the paddle shafts must be at least 4 3/4" (12 cm) from the edge of the lifter wheel rim (A).
+When operating in rocky conditions and with rubber bumpers installed in the lifter wheel struts, the paddle shafts must be at least 5 in.
+(12.7 cm) from the edge of the lifter wheel rim (A).
 To set, follow this procedure:

-- 1. A Shift to park, disengage PTO, lower machine to ground, relieve hydraulic pressure, stop engine, remove ignition key, and wait for all moving parts to stop before dismounting. - 2.
+- 1. Shift to park, disengage PTO, lower machine to ground, relieve hydraulic pressure, stop engine, remove ignition key, and wait for all moving parts to stop before dismounting. - 2.
 Open the left and right access doors and latch them. - 3.
-Loosen the shaft mounting bolts and the jam nuts on the adjusting bolts. - 4.
-Lower the machine onto stands to take the weight of the machine off the lifter wheels. - 5.
+Loosen the bearing mounting bolts and the jam nuts on the adjusting bolts. - 4.
+Lower machine onto stands or blocks to take weight off the lifter wheels. - 5.
 Measure the distance between the paddle shaft and the rim of the lifter wheels. - 6.
-Turn the adjusting bolt to give the desired clearance between the shaft and rim (A).
+Turn the adjusting bolt to give at least 5 in.
+(12.7cm) between the shaft and rim (A).
 This dimension is critical, especially when using rubber bumpers.